CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 If you use that tool, please cite MS2LDA papers.
 [See citations in the main MS2LDA documentation](ms2lda.md).

+### Running MolNetEnhancer with FBMN

+[MolNetEnhancer is a workflow]([https://www.mdpi.com/2218-1989/9/7/144](https://www.mdpi.com/2218-1989/9/7/144)) that enables to combine the outputs from molecular networking, MS2LDA, in silico structure annotation tools (such as Network Annotation Propagation or DEREPLICATOR) and the automated chemical classification through ClassyFire to provide a more comprehensive chemical overview of metabolomics data whilst at the same time illuminating structural details for each fragmentation spectrum.
+For more information refer to the main MolNetEnhancer publication.

+See the [main documentation of MolNetEnh](molnetenhancer.md) for informations about using it for FBMN.

 ### Viewing the PCoA plot with EMPeror in Qiime2

 EMPeror, is an open source and web browser enabled tool that allows researchers to perform rapid exploratory investigations of 3D visualizations of data.
 To view the PCoA plot (using Bray-Curtis dissimilarity metrics) with the EMPeror Qiime2 plugin, click on **"View qiime2 Emperor Plots"**.